 We conduct assessments of our system and prioritize upgrades to responsibly manage necessary investments for our customers.

 The total bill impact for the sample, residential customer is an increase of $5.71, or 2.5 percent, effective Jan.
 1, 2020.

 Customers in the variety of rate classes designed as commercial and industrial (C&I) will also experience changes as their rates are adjusted to be better aligned with the proportionate cost to serve them.
 Most C&I customers will experience changes to base rates for wastewater and water services.

 Energy cost adjustments are separate from base rates.
 Cost adjustments are the mechanism that is used to pass along changes in fuel costs to customers -- up or down.
-We typically file for Electric and Gas Cost Adjustments on a quarterly basis.
-We will file the fall cost adjustments Oct.
-23 for a Nov.
-1, 2018 implementation.
+Fall cost adjustments were approved in October and took effect November 1.

 To learn more about specific rate classes, energy cost adjustments or our 2020 budget, click on an icon below.